Abstracts are now open!

 • Topics requiring discussion of context prior to delivering the results and summary/conclusion

 Format: oral presentation (5 minutes).
 The session structure is 4 x 5-minute presentations that will be linked by a theme.
-Following the last presentation, the 4 presenters are positioned at stations in the room and audience members can approach the presenter/s of their choice to ask questions and discuss the topic further.
+Following the last presentation, the 4 presenters are positioned at stations in the room and audience members can approach the presenter/s of their choice to ask questions and discuss the topic further, OR are seated at the front for a panel discussion.
 Presenters are also encouraged to show and share resources with the audience.
-The questions/discussion section lasts 10 mins.
+The questions/panel discussion section lasts 10 mins.

 • What we did (methods, activities),